AutoFlow: An Autoencoder-based Approach for IP Flow Record Compression with Minimal Impact on Traffic Classification: Abstract

 \section{Abstract}

-This paper presents a novel approach to compressing IP flow records using deep learning techniques, specifically autoencoders.
-Our method aims to significantly reduce data volume while maintaining the utility of the compressed data for downstream analysis tasks.
-We demonstrate the effectiveness of our approach through extensive experiments on a large-scale, real-world network traffic dataset.
-The proposed autoencoder-based compression achieves a 3.28x reduction in data size while preserving 99.20\% accuracy in a multi-class traffic classification task, compared to 99.77\% accuracy with uncompressed data.
-This marginal decrease in performance is offset by substantial gains in storage efficiency and potential improvements in processing speed.
-Our method shows particular promise in distinguishing between various modern application protocols, including encrypted traffic from popular services.
-The implications of this work extend to more efficient network monitoring, real-time analysis in resource-constrained environments, and scalable network management solutions.
+Network monitoring generates massive volumes of IP flow records, posing significant challenges for storage and analysis.
+This paper presents a novel deep learning-based approach to compressing these records using autoencoders, enabling direct analysis of compressed data without requiring decompression.
+Unlike traditional compression methods, our approach reduces data volume while retaining the utility of compressed data for downstream analysis tasks, including distinguishing modern application protocols and encrypted traffic from popular services.
+Through extensive experiments on a real-world network traffic dataset, we demonstrate that our autoencoder-based compression achieves a $1.313\times$ reduction in data size while maintaining $99.27\%$ accuracy in a multi-class traffic classification task, compared to $99.77\%$ accuracy with uncompressed data.
+This marginal decrease in performance is offset by substantial gains in storage and processing efficiency.
+The implications of this work extend to more efficient network monitoring and scalable, real-time network management solutions.